casdoor/casdoor-website/docs/products/order.md

 ## Viewing Orders

-Navigate to the Orders page to view all purchases.
-Regular users see only their own orders, while administrators can view all orders in their organization or across all organizations when the default organization is selected.
+Open the **Orders** page to view purchases.
+Regular users see only their own orders; administrators see all orders in their organization or, when the default organization is selected, across all organizations.

 The order list includes a **Products** column showing all items in each order.
 For orders with multiple products, each product appears as a separate line with a link to its details.
 The **Payment** column links directly to the associated payment record for tracking transaction status.

-You can search orders by payment name, product name, user, or other fields.
-Filtering by state and sorting by various columns helps locate specific transactions quickly.
+Search orders by payment name, product name, user, or other fields.
+Filter by state and sort by column to find specific transactions.

 ## Managing Orders

-Click on an order to view or edit its details.
-The order editor displays the products in a multi-select dropdown, allowing you to add or remove items from the order.
-When you modify the product list, the system automatically recalculates the total price based on the stored product information snapshots.
+Click an order to view or edit it.
+The order editor lists products in a multi-select dropdown; add or remove items there.
+When the product list changes, the system recalculates the total from the stored product snapshots.

-You can also update the order state, add messages, or modify duration settings.
-The product snapshots preserve historical pricing even if current product prices have changed.
+The editor also allows updating the order state, adding messages, and changing duration.
+Product snapshots preserve historical pricing even when current product prices change.